awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 *:_R_R_L67
 D:The queen put this query in a quick voice to quell them all:
  :Why does the whole world love a lover?
 Why do we value you?
  :All did laugh.
-The queen asked that, as a favor, you give us :those who have nerve, for they can love and serve.
-Quite as :one who gave an equal favor, the queen sang over the radio.
+The queen asked that, as a favour, you give us :those who have nerve, for they can love and serve.
+Quite as :one who gave an equal favour, the queen sang over the radio.

 I:(8) Pointed Paragraph (l s)
 *:_R_R_L68